MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 # Annotations

-Below is a list of all the annotations and a brief descriptions of how to use them.
+Below is a list of all the annotations and a brief description of how to use them.

 ## Entity
 Marks entities to be stored directly in a collection.
 This annotations is optional in most cases (though this is likely to change in